 Our member outreach touches every continent through Christian radio, television, Internet and other media arts.
 We hold deeply-rooted beliefs that religious liberty is the cornerstone of a free society, and that we must protect those freedoms so that the transforming reality of Jesus Christ can reach hearts and minds the world over.
 We provide our members with important resources and effective tools to help them reach their mission goals.
 NRB also fosters unity among its members, promoting their passion to share knowledge and find solutions to challenges, thereby increasing excellence in their craft.
 The association protects access to the world’s electronic and digital media, ensuring that the Gospel goes out unimpeded to reach the four corners of the earth.

 NRB has a global reach, serving its members, the communications industry and the public by maintaining access to the airways, opening new markets for broadcast and promoting communications excellence in all media.
 With headquarters in Washington, D.C., near Capitol Hill, NRB maintains a close working relationship with the Federal Communications Commission (FCC), the Congress, the courts, and the Executive Branch, representing the interests of NRB members and the people they serve.
 All NRB members subscribe to the NRB Statement of Faith and Code of Ethics in their business practices.

-NRB is an international association of Christian communicators with more than 1,100 member organizations representing millions of viewers, listeners, and readers.
+NRB is an international association of Christian communicators with more than 1,100 member organizations reaching millions of viewers, listeners, and readers.
 The Association exists to represent the Christian broadcasters' right to communicate the Gospel of Jesus Christ to a lost and dying world.

 NRB serves its members, the industry, and the public by protecting ACCESS while promoting communications EXCELLENCE.
 NRB maintains rapport with the FCC, the broadcasting industry, and government bodies through its Office of Government Relations.

 As a central source of information concerning broadcasting, NRB strives to keep its members up to date.
 Releasing news to the religious and secular press, NRB speaks for hundreds of Christian program producers and station operators.